valen49/k0lmena-QArmy-B1/README.md

 At the root of the project folder, you should run `npm install` or `npm i` and then `npx playwright install`.

 ## Run project
+Front:
-Run `npm run test` to start running all the tests
+Run tests with the tag @Smoke `npm run test`
+Run all tests `npm run allTests`
+Report generation `npm run report`

+Performance test:
+Report tests `npm run load`
+Report generation `npm run load-report`

 ## Architecture
 This project contains all the logic inside of the source folder.
 Some of the folder you will find: